Macedonian Bulgarians: Ottoman period

 The banner of the Ilinden insurgents from Ohrid with Bulgarian flag on it and the inscription Свобода или смърть.
 The insurgents flew Bulgarian flags everywhere.

 Per Apostolos Vacalopoulos, from the beginning of the 18th century, there is mention only of Bulgarians by the travellers in the area, which reveals they formed the largest Slavic community and gradually absorbed the sparse Serbian element here.
-In the 19th Slavs in Ottoman Macedonia began to acquire mainly Bulgarian national identity, since until then, despite being known as Bulgarian by name, they were an amorphous mass in terms of ethnic consciousness.
-Although the word Bulgarian, rather than ethnic, generally had a social connotation of poor, Slav-speaking peasant, since most of the Slavic population lived in the rural parts of Macedonia and were mainly chiflik labourers.
+In the 19th, during rise of nationalism in the Ottoman empire, the Slavs in Ottoman Macedonia began to acquire a mainly Bulgarian national identity, since until then, despite being known as Bulgarian by name, they were an amorphous mass in terms of modern nationalism.
+Until then, the word Bulgarian, generally had a social connotation of poor, Slav-speaking peasant, since most of the Slavic population lived in the rural parts of Macedonia and were mainly chiflik labourers.

 With the rise of nationalism in the Ottoman Empire the classical Ottoman millet system began to degrade with the continuous identification of the religious creed with ethnic identity.
 In this way, in the struggle for recognition of a separate national Church, the modern Bulgarian nation was created, and the religious affiliation became a consequence of national allegiance.
 The semi-official term Bulgarian Millet, was used by the Ottoman Sultan for the first time in 1847, and was his tacit consent to a more ethno-linguistic definition of the Bulgarians as a separate ethnic group.
 Officially as a separate Millet were recognized the Bulgarian Uniates in 1860, and then in 1870 the Bulgarian Exarchists.